 For those wishing to explore new areas, deciding where to live in London can feel pretty daunting as a relative newcomer.
 Fortunately, there are a great selection of area guides on most UK property websites and London news sites.
 These two below are a good place to start:-

 http://www.movebubble.com/2014/04/the-best-places-to-live-in-london/ – this guide gives a run down on the best London neighbourhoods to live by area.
 Each suburb has a useful guide featuring maps, history, transport links, cost of living, places to eat, and local amenities.
 We love their review of up and coming area Walthamstow, “also known as Awesomestow”.

 https://www.standard.co.uk/news/london/peckham-tops-prestigious-list-of-best-places-to-live-in-london-2017-a3493501.html – London highlights of the Sunday Times review of the best places to live in the UK in 2017.
 Unbelievably (to an ex-Londoner), Peckham now tops the list of the best places to live in the capital.

 Many property portals such as Rightmove feature tools to help you decide where to live in London based on how close you need to be to your place of work or other local amenities.

 To find work

-If you’re thinking of living and working outside of London, this 2017 guide provides a review of the best places to work in the UK.
+If you’re thinking of finding work outside of London, this 2019 guide provides a review of the best places to live and work in the UK.